plasne/openid-connect/implementation.md

 -   app:common:env:BASE_DOMAIN (default: derived from SERVER_HOST_URL, CLIENT_HOST_URL, and WEB_HOST_URL) - This should be the common domain shared by the WFE, API, and auth services.
 It will used when the cookies are created to ensure they can be shared by all services.
 In my example, wfe.plasne.com, api.plasne.com, and auth.plasne.com share "plasne.com" as the BASE_DOMAIN.
 This can be automatically calculated when SERVER_HOST_URL, CLIENT_HOST_URL, and WEB_HOST_URL or DEFAULT_HOST_URL is supplied.
 If you are using multiple domains, you can use the variables $RequestDomain or $RequestSubdomain; for more details see the [multiple domain](./multiple-domain) docs.

--   app:auth:env:AUTHORITY (default: derived from TENANT_ID) - This is the Microsoft endpoint that will act as the authentication authority.
+-   app:auth:env:AZURE_AUTHORITY (default: derived from AZURE_TENANT_ID, also: AUTHORITY) - This is the Microsoft endpoint that will act as the authentication authority.
 It should be https://login.microsoftonline.com/your_tenant_id (no trailing slash).
 You can get them from "Endpoints" in the "Overview" tab of your Azure AD application.

 -   app:auth:env:REDIRECT_URI (default: derived from CLIENT_HOST_URL) - This is the URL that the Microsoft login process will deliver the id_token and code to.
 This must match the Redirect URI specified when creating the Azure AD application.
-If you are using multiple domains, you can use the variable $RequestDomain; for more details see the [multiple domain](./multiple-domain) docs.
+If you are using multiple domains, you can use the variable \$RequestDomain; for more details see the [multiple domain](./multiple-domain) docs.

 -   app:common:env:ALLOWED_ORIGINS (default: WEB_HOST_URL) - This should be a comma-delimited list of URLs that are allowed by CORS policy to access the auth services.

--   app:auth:env:APPLICATION_ID - You can optionally include a comma-delimited list of application IDs.
+-   app:auth:env:AZURE_APPLICATION_ID (also: APPLICATION_ID) - You can optionally include a comma-delimited list of application IDs.
 If you do, the session_token will contain the roles from those applications.
-Each will be projected as a claim named as the APPLICATION_ID-roles.
-For this to work, the application specified by CLIENT_ID must have Directory.Read.All as a Microsoft Graph Application Permission (not Delegated) - this right requires administrative consent.
+Each will be projected as a claim named as the AZURE_APPLICATION_ID-roles.
+For this to work, the application specified by AZURE_CLIENT_ID must have Directory.Read.All as a Microsoft Graph Application Permission (not Delegated) - this right requires administrative consent.

 -   app:auth:env:CLIENT_SECRET - This is the Client Secret of the application that will be used to authenticate the user (step 5 from the Azure AD Application section above).
 You only need this if using AuthCode.
 This could have already been set if using AUTH_TYPE=app.
 This commonly will be a URL to a secret in the Key Vault.